Phablets Are The New Normal | TechCrunch

 But unlike many a flash-in-the-pan craze, the so-called phablet (phone-cum-tablet) phenomenon is, I would argue, here to stay — and I say this as a person with small hands who still uses a phone with a 3.5-inch screen because it’s the perfect size to fit into my palm.
 But this no longer feels normal, or, increasingly, entirely functional.
 The thing is, phones are getting bigger for a reason: what we use them for is changing.
 This is technology evolution in action.

 Put simply, smartphones are turning into tablets.
 Being a slate to eye and interact with content is increasingly what phones are used for.
 Consider the meaning of the word tablet: a ‘flat surface for an inscription’.
 For inscription, read data, and the phablet phenomenon makes a lot more sense.
 Our fingers are at the helm of pocket computers, not pocket telephones – doing more and more digital stuff, be it shopping, social networking, browsing, gaming, messaging or streaming.
-(Meanwhile a quick glance at the PC market underlines that desktop dinosaurs continue to decline as mobile computing ramps up.)
+(Meanwhile a quick glance at the PC market underlines that desktop dinosaurs as mobile computing ramps up.)

 The typical behaviour of a smartphone owner today involves a lot of eyeing and prodding at the screen, and a lot less holding the device blindly against an ear.
 But the swelling size of the smartphone is far more than an ergonomic consideration.
 Indeed, few people would argue larger phones with 5-plus- and even 6-plus-inch screens are generally easier to handle; they’re not – typically requiring both hands to get involved for tasks like typing.
 But any added awkwardness is outweighed by the benefits of having more glass to play with, which in turn increases the usefulness of the device in several ways, including: